camp510/camp510/_posts/counselor/2015-01-10-counselor.md

 category: counselor
 ---

-CAMP 510 is hiring Counselors for Summer 2017.
+CAMP 510 will be hiring Counselors and Junior Counselors for Summer 2018 beginning in March.
+Please check back for applications in February.

-We are no longer accepting applications for Junior Counselors.

 Applications can be found here for <span style="font-weight: bold;">Counselors</span>:
 <br>